jruere/multiprocessing-logging/README.md

 - Depending on when subprocesses fork you need to configure logging formats and levels in the subprocesses.
   This may or may not include `logger.setLevel()` or `logger.setFormatter()`.
 However `install_mp_hander()` should be only called in the main process, or you will get resource leaks.
+- The best spot for subprocesses to set levels and formatters is `multiprocessing.pool.Pool(initializer)` callback, as it is called only once per worker process

 # Problems
 The approach of this module relies on